orxaicom/Sefaria-Desktop-Unofficial/README.md

 ## TODO
 * [ ] Check for any web request to internet (for example web fonts) and pack those in the AppImage to make it fully self contained.
-* [ ] I tried to upload the AppImage to the GitHub Releases, But it doesn't allow files bigger than 2 GB.
+* [ ] I've tried to upload the AppImage to the GitHub Releases, But it doesn't allow files larger than 2 GB.
 * [ ] The start up time for the server is around 2 minutes and unacceptable.
 Profile it to see why it takes so long.
 Investigate using Gunicorn.
 Also tried manage.py runserver --skip-checks but since we're shipping with an older